Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 Best espresso grinders for home – the XL test

-We tested and measured 30 espresso grinders for home use over many months, examining their consistency and espresso quality.
+We tested 30 espresso grinders for home use over many months, measuring and examining them for consistency and espresso quality.

-Which espresso grinder is best for home use?
-Which one has which strengths, and which one is best suited to whom?
+Which espresso grinder is the best for home?
+Which one has which strengths and suits whom?
 Do our professional baristas have personal preferences?
-We discuss all of this in our detailed espresso grinder test and concluding video.
+We discuss all of this in our detailed espresso grinder test and final video.

 Which espresso grinders did we test?

-Initially, 24 espresso grinders were tasted in six groups, each covering a range of price points.
-The best grinders from each group (nine in total) were compared again in a final round.
+Initially, 24 espresso grinders were tasted in 6 groups.
+The groups covered different price ranges.
+The best grinders from the different groups (nine in total) were compared again in a final round.

-Many thanks go to Dr. Marco Wellinger and the ZHAW Wädenswil for their support in analyzing the particles.
+A big thank you goes to Dr. Marco Wellinger and the ZHAW Wädenswil for their support in particle analysis.

 This article will be updated after the final video is released.